sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 ```
 The unit cell dictionary must appear before the lattice definition in the lattice description file.

-If an error is detected during the parsing of the unit cell dictionary, the code will ouptut an error message and terminate.
+If an error is detected during the parsing of the unit cell dictionary, the code will output an error message and terminate.
 Errors can be incorrect syntax, missing unit cell template meshes, duplicate keys, or problems reading the mesh description from a unit cell template mesh.
 The unit cell template mesh file is accessed and partially read at the time that zellij parses the corresponding unit cell dictionary line.

 ### Lattice Definition